metzmitchell/rowan-remodeler-playbook/docs/06-platform-website-and-gmb/image-optimization.md

-# Images are optimized with alt tags

-Status: Search Engine Optimization
+---
+title: "Image Optimization"
+description: "Task to ensure all website images are optimized for speed and include relevant alt tags for accessibility and SEO."
+tags: ["website", "task", "active"]
+last_updated: "2025-12-18"
+---

+# Image Optimization